RallyHereInteractive/unreal-plugins/Documentation/md/Reference/models/RHAPI_PlatformEntitlement.md

 #### `public ERHAPI_EntitlementStatus `[`Status_Optional`](#structFRHAPI__PlatformEntitlement_1a790f0f33a52b22044781553c8dc89e9c) <a id="structFRHAPI__PlatformEntitlement_1a790f0f33a52b22044781553c8dc89e9c"></a>

-status of this entitlement

 #### `public bool `[`Status_IsSet`](#structFRHAPI__PlatformEntitlement_1adfaea0a1a88f96e0df831b5317fb9727) <a id="structFRHAPI__PlatformEntitlement_1adfaea0a1a88f96e0df831b5317fb9727"></a>

 true if Status_Optional has been set to a value

 #### `public ERHAPI_EntitlementErrorCode `[`ErrorCode_Optional`](#structFRHAPI__PlatformEntitlement_1abc192a6b19ae2f8d78e3ab8f2bd327ad) <a id="structFRHAPI__PlatformEntitlement_1abc192a6b19ae2f8d78e3ab8f2bd327ad"></a>

-Error code for this entitlement.

 #### `public bool `[`ErrorCode_IsSet`](#structFRHAPI__PlatformEntitlement_1a158a8da1519ab450f6b69a06c39125e4) <a id="structFRHAPI__PlatformEntitlement_1a158a8da1519ab450f6b69a06c39125e4"></a>